-This claims not to be an in-depth study, but a general discussion with the idea to get closer to Jesus Christ yourself by asking yourself who He really is.
+This claims not to be an in-depth study, but a general meditation with the idea to get closer to Jesus Christ yourself by asking yourself who He really is.
 It is impossible in such a short discussion like this, to cover all that Jesus Christ has done and taught.
 Suffice to say that He has changed the world like no other could – ever.
 Even just the date most people are using counts from, and is centred on the Lord Jesus Christ.
 (A.D., i.e. Anno Domini, i.e. “In the year of our Lord…” – “Lord” means “maximum authority” and thus can there be only one Lord God).

 The Bible is self-proclaimed as the inerrant Word of God – 2 Timothy 3:16-17; Gal 1:11-12.
 In this Word of God, it is repeatedly stated that only in the authority and name of Jesus Christ can any man be called a child [son] of God and that every knee shall bow and every tongue shall confess that Jesus is Lord to the glory of God the Father and that only Jesus Christ is the exact likeness of the unseen God and is in fact God!
-(1 John 1:12; 8:32,36; 14:6,23-26; Eph 2:10; Col 1:13-20; and so on, discussed more further on in this paper).
+(1 John 1:12; 8:32,36; 14:6,23-26; Eph 2:10; Col 1:13-20; and so on, discussed more further on in this meditation).

 Jesus touched lepers (Mt 8:3), and the very being of people expelled by religious legalists (Mt 9:9-12; Lk 8:1-3; Jn 9:22-41).
 This is only achievable through the Love, grace and righteousness of God (Jn 1:17).
 Consider here Jn 5:20-24,37-40; 1 Jn 4:8.

 Read the gospel of John and after each chapter, ask this question again.
-Read with this author through a few Scriptures in the other papers on this website as well.
+Read with this author through a few Scriptures in the other meditations on this website as well.
 Then, again, answer the question “Who is Jesus Christ?”…

 Was Jesus really a historical figure?

 All historical figures have verifiable references to them made in the time they lived.
-This is, for example, one aspect that points to the fallacy of Mohammed (see paper on “Mohammed and the Quran vs Jesus Christ” by the author).
+This is, for example, one aspect that points to the fallacy of Mohammed (see meditation on “Mohammed and the Quran vs Jesus Christ” by the author).
 There are over 5 000 Greek; over 10 000 Latin and over 9 300 other manuscripts pointing to Jesus Christ by such credible writers as dr. Luke in Acts (Lk 1:1-4; Acts 1:1), also historian records by other such as Josephus, Cornelius Tacitus, Hadrian, Phlegon, Mara Bar-Serapion, Thallus, Pliny the Younger, Suetonius, Lucian of Samasota, and The Jewish Talmud.
 Some scholars claim over 60 000 credible references.
 The extend of evidence of the New Testament of the Bible compare unparalleled to any of the other to offer in the world (such as work by Herodotus with only 8 copies written in 488-228 BC but with an earliest copy 900 AD; Thucydides also 8 copies only for the same period; Tacitus with no more than 20 copies written 100 AD but copied in 1 100 AD; Ceasar’s Gallic war of 58-50 BC with perhaps 10 copies dating 900 AD; and Livy’s Roman history with tops 20 copies surviving from 59 BC to 17 Ad and only copied 900 AD.
 The NT was written 40 AD to 95 AD with a span of less than 300 years to the earliest copies).
 The Bible is unparalleled in all aspects.
 Fragments of John’s Gospel can be seen in the John Rylands library in Manchester; and so many other early “Bible” manuscripts in care of various custodians, verifiable today .